Micha-L-Davis/cookie-stand/README.md

 # LAB - 06
 ## Cookie Stand

-The first part of this project is to demonstrate manipulation of the DOM to produce a list of hourly sales at several store locations
+The purpose of this project is to demonstrate manipulation of the DOM with JavaScript

 ### Author: Micha Davis